BJ's Restaurants (BJRI) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from BJ's Restaurants as it approaches its next earnings release.
-The company is expected to report EPS of $0.02, up 108% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $328.54 million, up 5.52% from the year-ago period.
+In that report, analysts expect BJ's Restaurants to post earnings of $0 per share.
+This would mark year-over-year growth of 100%.
+Meanwhile, our latest consensus estimate is calling for revenue of $327.32 million, up 5.13% from the prior-year quarter.

-Any recent changes to analyst estimates for BJ's Restaurants should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for BJ's Restaurants.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.51% higher.
-BJ's Restaurants is holding a Zacks Rank of #1 (Strong Buy) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.94% higher.
+BJ's Restaurants is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, BJ's Restaurants is holding a Forward P/E ratio of 25.25.
-For comparison, its industry has an average Forward P/E of 20.7, which means BJ's Restaurants is trading at a premium to the group.
+Valuation is also important, so investors should note that BJ's Restaurants has a Forward P/E ratio of 25.5 right now.
+This represents a premium compared to its industry's average Forward P/E of 20.75.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 60, putting it in the top 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 85, which puts it in the top 34% of all 250+ industries.

 To follow BJRI in the coming trading sessions, be sure to utilize Zacks.com.